 After determining that students were two or more years below reading achievement levels and placing into Levels B2 or C of the Corrective Reading program, students were randomly assigned to conditions.
 That is, of the 55 students who were still in the study at the end, the 29 who placed into Level B2 (n=29) were randomly assigned to Level B2 of Corrective Reading (n=13) or to the REWARDS program (n=16).
-The 26 who placed into Level C (n=26) were randomly assigned to Level C of Corrective Reading (n=14).
+The 26 who placed into Level C (n=26) were randomly assigned to Level C of Corrective Reading (n=12) or to the REWARDS program (n=14).